Wedding Cake House (Providence, Rhode Island): Early years

 The house was built in 1867 for John Kendrick, a businessman with the American Supply Co., which made loom harnesses for the textile industry.

 Railway tycoon George W. Prentice bought it in 1881.
 He and his wife installed an elevator in the house sometime in the 1880s and thus were early adopters of this new technology.
 The elevator was decommissioned in 1924 after a line rotted.

 Broadway addresses were changed twice, in 1867 and in 1893.
 The Wedding Cake House was located at 248 Broadway until 1893, when it changed to 514.

-The Tirocchi Family
+Tirocchi family

 The house was bought by sisters Anna and Laura Tirocchi in 1915, and occupied by their combined family until Laura died in 1982.
 Laura married Dr. Louis Cella, who had his medical office on the first floor.

 The sisters used the second and third floors for their dressmaking business, which they had started in 1911 in the Butler Exchange Building.
 In 1917 Dr. Cella, had a small one-story addition built at the back of the house for his private practice.